Engineering - Bridge Engineering

 Entry requirements

-A pass in a BEng Honours degree (Level 8) in Civil Engineering or a related discipline or equivalent.
-Other suitable applicants may be accepted for entry on successful completion of an RPL (Recognition of Prior Learning) evaluation process.
+Applicants require a BEng Honours degree (Level 8) in Civil Engineering or a related discipline or equivalent

 Duration